hailelagi/hailelagi.com/content/hacks/tsunami.md

 ```

 and you might be thinking why not just throw a hashmap underneath and that works!
 Infact hashmaps are ubiquitious and contain excellent
 properties, however most implementations in standard libraries are not thread safe.
+CPU cores need to synchronize data access to avoid corrupting data or reading inconsistent or stale data.

 In rust - sharing an `std::collections::hash_map::HashMap` requires wrapping it in two things: